0atman/noboilerplate/scripts/40-compiler-driven-development.md

 They also have GPT integration, giving you a copilot or pair programmer while you're writing.

-It's a fantastic product made by some nice people, and I'm delighted to say they are hiring.
+It's a fantastic product made by some nice people, and they are **hiring!**

 ---